 - Types of strokes

-- Hitting out of the sand
+- Rules of the game

-Assessment Methods for Core Learning Goals:
+Assessment Methods for Course Learning Goals

-Review/Approval Date - 12/03; Core Goals/Objectives added 6/04
+Review/Approval Date - 12/03; Core Goals/Objectives added 6/04; New Core 8/2015